Education in Utah: Pioneer arrival and LDS influence

 Early Mormons fled to present-day Utah – which was a Mexican territory at the time – to escape religious persecution and the Missouri Governor's extermination order, arriving in the Salt Lake Valley in 1847.

 For the first two decades following the settlement, most schools were run through church institutions.
 Classes generally took place in meetinghouses of the Church of Jesus Christ of Latter-day Saints (LDS Church) and school boundaries mirrored the boundaries of LDS wards.
 The schools were each controlled by a local trustee that was appointed by the bishop of each ward.
 Schools were financed almost entirely by the families who attended the school, meaning that they heavily relied on the local economy.

 The independent nature of each school and the fluctuating funds between areas meant that the quality of education and curriculum offered to pupils varied throughout the state.
 As they were mainly supported and sponsored by the church, the curriculum often covered Mormon moral values and even included LDS scripture as part of the supporting course content.
+In 1850, Latter-day Saints established the University of Deseret with a board of regents and a chancellor.
+The university assumed the role of preparing and qualifying teachers for the public schools and academies.
 In 1851, efforts were made to standardize curriculum and school policy through the new territorial superintendent of schools' office, but the impact of centralization was not immediate.